 While we know that individuals differ in how they respond to sleep loss, shift work, and other sleep/circadian disruptions, we do not yet know how to predict those differences, or how to use them to decrease health and occupational risks and increase productivity.
 Sleep research matters, and it is vital that we continue to probe and investigate if we are to unlock these mysteries and so many more.

-With nearly 2.5 million secured in individual pledges and corporate support to be fulfilled over 5 years, SRS members and industry have demonstrated their unprecedented support of the SRSF.
+With nearly 2.1 million secured in individual pledges and corporate support to be fulfilled over 5 years, SRS members and industry have demonstrated their unprecedented support when the Campaign closed in 2022.

 This initiative further established the SRSF as the premier entity focused on enhancing the research careers of trainees and early investigators in sleep and circadian science.